-All about Kodi: What it is, how to get it, and which boxes have it pre-installed
+Kodi: The ultimate guide

 Q-Box Amlogic S905 Smart TV Box

-This Android TV box supports up to 4K playback, runs on Android 5.1 and comes pre-loaded with a bunch of popular apps, including Kodi — though you'll probably need to do some tweaking to get everything up to date with the latest versions.
+This Android TV box supports up to 4K playback, runs on Android 5.1, and comes pre-loaded with a bunch of popular apps, including Kodi — though you'll probably need to do some tweaking to get everything up to date with the latest versions.
 You'll be able to update and get more apps for other streaming services you might be subscribed to via the Google Play Store.
 There's 16GB of internal storage available for your own media, along with an SD card slot on the back.
-The Q-Box comes with a remote, but also features two USB ports on the back if you'd prefer to control it with a mouse and keyboard.
+The Q-Box comes with a remote but also features two USB ports on the back if you'd prefer to control it with a mouse and keyboard.

 Aesthetically, this box has a ring of pulsing light around the perimeter, which might feel a bit gaudy to some, but it can be disabled in the preferences.